treycole/notes.treycole.me/content/physics/Condensed Matter/Moiré Materials/Moiré Materials.md

 - AB Stacking
 Momenta related by a Moire reciprocal lattice vector are equivalent.
 Mixing between different layers.

 Moire bands will be folded.
-Spin and valley 'flavors'.
+Bands come in spin and valley 'flavors'.
 Filling factor $\nu$ measures number of electrons per moire unit cell.
 #### Flat bands and magic angle
 Layers decoupled will have Dirac points at $K'_M$ and $K_M$.
 They will intercept at $\approx 100$ meV between the Dirac points.
 Results in avoided crossings with magnitude of roughly the interlayer hopping $t_{\perp} \approx 100 meV$.
-This will flatten the bands sinc the energy scales match.
+This will flatten the bands since the energy scales match.
 Correlation effects occur because of band flatness.

 Dirac points remain, and they have the same winding number.
 Apply sublattice mass $\sigma_z$ and the Dirac points will gap, further flattening the bands, and generating opposite Chern numbers for  lower and upper bands.

 Ref: Intrinsic Quantized AHE in ...
-#### Bistritzer-MacDonald model
+### Bistritzer-MacDonald model
 $$H_K^{BM}(\vec{k}, \vec{k}') = \begin{pmatrix}v_F (\vec{k} - \vec{K}_D^{(1)})\cdot\sigma & T(\vec{k}, \vec{k}') \\ T^{\dagger} & v_F(k - K_D^{(2)})\cdot\sigma\end{pmatrix}$$
 with $T$ being interlayer hopping.